 In 2016, Instagram rolled out a new feature called Shopping on Instagram, which allowed merchants to tag products in posts, linking them directly to product pages on their websites.
 But it was only available to big brands.

-Starting this month, Instagram started rolling out Shopping on Instagram to the little guys, too.
+Starting October 2017, Instagram started rolling out Shopping on Instagram to the little guys, too.
 Thousands of Shopify merchants now have the ability to tag products on Instagram, creating a direct link in individual Instagram posts to products for sale on their websites.
 In other words, no more annoying “link in bio” calls to action when promoting your products on Instagram!

 Why Shopping on Instagram is good for small merchants

 This is a game changer for shop owners on Instagram, especially those who have lots of followers.
 I talked to Kristin Gonzales, owner of the online store Gigi and Max (check out their Instagram), who says she’s already seen a 14% uptick in Instagram traffic to her shop since she started using the Shopping on Instagram feature.
 (It’s important to note that Shopify and Google Analytics group these new Instagram product tag links with the rest of your Instagram traffic reporting, so as of yet it’s not possible to attribute a specific amount of traffic to the product tags alone.)

 Because previously Instagram only supported one hyperlink per account and did not allow users to include external links in posts (they still don’t), Kristin used to use the “link in bio” workaround to direct her Instagram followers to products that were available in her shop, meaning she could talk about her products in an individual post, but if she wanted people to click through to them, she had to replace the link in her profile (which usually links to a shop URL) with a link to that specific product.
 Most merchants on Instagram were using this same hack, which created an extra step to view products that many shoppers didn’t bother with.